Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Bulk algebras and their characters

 \subsubsection{Chern-Simons line bundle twist}

 In this section, we consider theory with a Chern-Simons term.
-In the presence of a Chern-Simons term, the Hilbert space is no longer functions on the polarized phase space, but sections of a line bundle $\mathcal{L}^{\otimes k}$, with $k$ being the Chern-Simons coefficient. $\mathcal{L}$ is also called determinant line bundle.
-Details of the construction of this line bundle for an arbitrary gauge group are given in \cite{zhu2016introduction,Faltings2003}, here we present its construction for the abelian group $\C^{\times}$.
+In the presence of a Chern-Simons term, the Hilbert space is no longer the space functions on the polarized phase space, but the space of sections of a line bundle $\mathcal{L}^{\otimes k}$, with $k$ being the Chern-Simons coefficient. $\mathcal{L}$ is also called the determinant line bundle.
+Details of the construction of this line bundle for an arbitrary gauge group are given in \cite{zhu2016introduction,Faltings2003}.
+Here, we present its construction for the abelian group $\C^{\times}$.

 A $G$ bundle on the formal bubble $\mathbb{B}$ can be defined by a transition function on $\mathbb{D}$ module gauge transformations on the two copies of $\mathbb{D}$.
 Therefore we can regard $\mathrm{Map}(\mathbb{B},BG)$ as a double quotient